|Date and Nut Bread

 As my memory has it, both my grandmothers and an aunt made Date & Nut Bread whenever I visited.
 It was as much a staple as the jar of schmaltz in the refrigerator.
 I hadn't eaten it in probably 30 years until I got a urge to visit my past one rainy afternoon.

-The recipe below is from "The New McCall's Cook Book" 1973 edition.
+The recipe below has been modified from "The New McCall's Cook Book" 1973 edition.
 One of my three cookbooks.
 It makes a wonderful Date & Nut Bread, very close to my grandmother's, but not exact.

 - Add in the flour mixture and beat with the wood spoon until well combined.

-- Split the batter between 2 greased 9x5 meatloaf pans and bake at 350 degrees for 50 to 60 minutes or until a toothpick comes out clean.
-The original recipe said and hour and ten minutes; mine were done in 50 minutes.
+- Split the batter between 2 greased 9x5 meatloaf pans and bake at 350 degrees for 45 to 50 minutes or until a toothpick comes out clean.